 Clyde is a very small town located in the state of North Carolina.
-With a population of 1,243 people and two constituent neighborhoods, Clyde is the 375th largest community in North Carolina.
+With a population of 1,301 people and two constituent neighborhoods, Clyde is the 375th largest community in North Carolina.

 The people who call Clyde home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Clyde residents report their race to be White, followed by Native American.
-Clyde also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 20.29% of the town’s residents.
-Important ancestries of people in Clyde include English, German, Scots-Irish, and Scottish.
+The greatest number of Clyde residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Clyde include English, German, Irish, Italian, and Scots-Irish.

 The most common language spoken in Clyde is English.
 Other important languages spoken here include Italian and Spanish.